 While the Indian economic data is well debated in the popular discourse, what doesn’t get enough attention is the context of the trends in the global economy.
 The first budget of Modi 2.0 comes in this context — slowing global economy, uncertain global trade environment driven by rising protectionism and a continued impairment of the domestic investment cycle.

-In our earlier article, we highlighted that while Modi 1.0 started with the “legacy inheritance” of stressed public sector banks (PSB) balance sheets, Modi 2.0 is starting with the stressed condition of non-banking financial companies (NBFCs) and the real estate sector.
+In our earlier article, “The Economic Road Ahead for Team Modi”, we highlighted that while Modi 1.0 started with the “legacy inheritance” of stressed public sector banks (PSB) balance sheets, Modi 2.0 is starting with the stressed condition of non-banking financial companies (NBFCs) and the real estate sector.
 Defaults and ratings downgrades by NBFCs and real estate companies since then have raised the clamour for intervention by Reserve Bank of India (RBI) and/or the government to stabilise the system and kickstart growth.

 That the economy needs a growth stimulus, is not under debate — the business and political discussions are about receiving stress, be it in agriculture, employment or businesses.
 The debate begins at the next stage of ‘who’ and ‘how’.
 The pre-budget speculative buzz has been quite active on wealth tax, increased tax on high earners etc as additional sources of revenue.
 The past record of media speculation has consistently been poor in second guessing Modi policies.